How to Clean Your Gemstone Jewelry

 Caring For Your Gemstone Jewelry Before You Clean

 Cleaning your gemstones after they get dirty is only part of proper care.
 Pre-use care is also important.
 Apply your perfumes, colognes, and hairsprays before you put on gemstone jewelry.
-Not only will these chemicals reduce gem brilliance, they can be highly destructive to some gems, such as pearls, which react violently to acid and alcohol.
+Not only will these chemicals reduce gem brilliance, the ability to return light, they can be highly destructive to some gems, such as pearls, which react violently to acid and alcohol.

 You can find more information on caring for sensitive gemstones in our article on pearl and opal jewelry.